Feeling an Urge to Move Out of the US? Here’s How

 The big step, what most people think of when they hear “living abroad,” is permanent residency.
 This takes longer, costs more, and will usually involve a lot of documents and immigration office visits.
 You’ll need to show proof of income, proof you’re not a felon, sometimes a birth certificate copy, sometimes a marriage certificate, and more.
 You’ll have to meet the requirements or you get rejected, which can even involve a language test in some countries.

 Then if you really want to go all in there is citizenship, which may or may not require you to give up the one you have.
 This is usually far easier if the country has some kind of ancestry clause, as Germany and Ireland do, that will give you favorable treatment because your grandma was from there.
+Or as mentioned earlier, some countries allow citizenship by investment.

 How Difficult is Getting Residency?